Santa Rosa hitchhiker murders: Theresa Walsh

-Jane Doe
+Sonoma County Jane Doe

 On July 2, 1979, the skeletal remains of a young white female were found in a ravine off Calistoga Road approximately 100 yd from where the body of Lori Lee Kursa had been recovered seven years earlier.
 Due to the age of the remains, authorities initially believed them to be those of Jeannette Kamahele until a comparison of dental records later proved negative.
 The victim had been hogtied and her arm fractured around the time of her murder, and her corpse had been stuffed into a laundry or duffel bag before being dumped in the ravine, but there was no other evidence to establish a cause of death.

 It was determined that the unidentified victim was approximately 16- to 21-years-old, wore hard contact lenses (kept in a metal candy tin with a picture of cherries on it), had red, auburn, or brown hair, was about 5 ft 3 in tall and at one time had broken a rib which was healed by the time of the murder.
 Her weight and eye color could not be ascertained, and no clothing was found.
-One expert consulted by authorities determined that the victim was likely killed between 1972 and 1974 and was about 19-years-old.
-Hard contact lenses were not often sold in the United States and Canada after the mid-1970s, when soft contact lenses became available.
+One expert consulted by authorities determined that the victim was likely killed between 1972 and 1974 and was about 19 years old.
+Hard contact lenses were not often sold in the United States and Canada after the mid-1970s when soft contact lenses became available.
 She had also been bound in the same manner as Walsh.